karthik-narayan/tweetbot/README.md

 npm install

 To run:
-Update tweet.js with your API keys and related info node tweet.js
+Update tweet.js with your API keys and related info then run

+node tweet.js